2026 PA Chamber Women in Business Conference

 SHRM Preferred ProviderSHRM-CP ™ / SHRM-SCP ™ PDC's4.5

-For information and pricing regarding sponsorship opportunities at the 2025 Women in Business Conference, please contact PA Chamber Director of Events and Engagement, Oona Burke Johnson at objohnson@pachamber.org
+For more information about sponsorship opportunities for the 2026 PA Chamber Healthcare Summit, contact PA Chamber Director of Events and Engagement, Oona Burke Johnson at objohnson@pachamber.org or 717.720.5557.

 Time & Place